fastos/fastsocket/README.md

 	> kernel-firmware-2.6.32-431.17.1.el6.x86_64.rpm \
 	> kernel-devel-2.6.32-431.17.1.el6.x86_64.rpm

-Reboot and enter the new kernel:

-	[root@localhost ~]# reboot

-#### INSTALL FROM SOURCE ####

-Developers can easily get the source codes and build fastsocket as prefered.
-The following commands will build and install the kernel after Fastsocket repository is downloaded from git.
+The library RPM package for x86_64 is also available at http://114.215.138.161/download/

+Install the RPM package:

-	[root@localhost ~]# cd fastsocket/kernel
+	[root@localhost ~]# rpm -ivh libfsocket-1.x.x.x86_64.rpm
-	[root@localhost kernel]# make localmodconfig
-	[root@localhost kernel]# make
-	[root@localhost kernel]# make modules_install
-	[root@localhost kernel]# make install

-Then you can reboot and enter the new kernel:

-	[root@localhost kernel]# reboot

-### USER-LEVEL LIBRARY ###

-To compile the library, enter the library directory, and make:

-	[root@localhost fastsocket]# cd library
-	[root@localhost library]# make

-After that, a file named libsocket.so is created in the same directory.
+After that, libfsocket.so should be located in /usr/lib64.

+### SWITCH KERNEL ###

+When the installation is done, remember to modify grub file to switch to the Fastsocket kernel and reboot the system.

 ## SYSTEM CONFIGURATION ##

-After booting into the kernel with fastsocket, you can probe the fastsocket module into the kernel:
+After booting into the kernel with Fastsocket, load the Fastsocket module with default parameters:

 	[root@localhost ~]# modprobe fastsocket

+For more detailed information of modules parameters, please refer to [Module](module/README.md "Fastsocket Module").

-To check if the module is loaded successfully, run
+Two ways to check if the module is loaded successfully.

+* Check lsmod:

 		[root@localhost ~]# lsmod | grep fastsocket

-and make sure you get a line like the following

 		fastsocket             23145  0

+* Check dmesg:

+		[root@localhost ~]# dmesg | tail
+		Fastsocket: Load Module
+		Fastsocket: Enable Listen Spawn[Mode-2]
+		Fastsocket: Enable Recieve Flow Deliver
+		Fastsocket: Enable Fast Epoll

-Set up IP addresses as you like, and a script in the repository will take care of the remaining configurations:
+Run **nic.sh** provided in the scripts directory of the repository to take care of remaining configuration.

 	[root@localhost ~]# cd fastsocket
 	[root@localhost fastsocket]# scripts/nic.sh -i eth0

-*eth0* is the interface to be used and should be changed according to your system configuration (refer to *ifconfig* for details).
-The scripts will automatically check system and NIC parameters and configures various features.
+*eth0* is the interface to be used and should be changed according to your system configuration.
+The script will automatically check system and NIC parameters, then configures various features.
 Please make sure you see the following line at the end of the output:

 	Fastsocket has successfully configured eth0

+If you are interested in how nic.sh works, please refer to [Scripts](scripts/README.md "Configuration Scripts").

 A higher limit of opened files per process is sometimes needed for stress testing: